Extreme Event Aware ($\eta$-) Learning: Results

-\paragraph{\textit{Description of the results.}}The visualization of several selected tail samples of the precipitation fields is presented in Fig. \ref{fig:sample-downscale}, with each column representing a different sample and each row corresponding to a particular processing method (more details are provided in the caption).
-In the left and right examples, we observe that while the $\uf$-downscaled HR fields (third row) completely ignore the extremes as expected, the $\ug$-downscaled HR fields (last row) successfully capture the extremes, albeit with imperfect spatial localization.
-This discrepancy arises because $\ug$ is informed solely by the observable PDF information and does not consider explicit spatial guidance.
+The visualization of several selected tail samples of the precipitation fields is presented in Fig. \ref{fig:sample-downscale}, with each column representing a different sample and each row corresponding to a particular processing method (more details are provided in the caption).
+In the left and right examples, we observe that while the $\uf$-downscaled HR fields (third row) largely miss the extreme events, the $\ug$-downscaled HR fields (last row) generate statistically consistent high-magnitude fields, albeit with imperfect spatial localization.
+This discrepancy arises because $\ug$ is informed solely by the observable PDF information and does not consider explicit spatial guidance in the unobserved extreme regime.
 In the middle example, the $\ug$-downscaled HR field exhibits an extreme event while the $\uf$-downscaled field does not; however, the ground truth (second row) does not manifest any extreme event.
 Rather than indicating a methodological failure, this outcome underscores the probabilistic nature of the $\eta$-map: the distribution-matching regularization does not specify the exact spatial occurrence of extremes in the absence of supplementary spatial information.
-The key point is that the distribution information induced by $\nu_0$ is correctly captured by $\ug$, as can be seen in Fig. \ref{fig:pdf-downscale}.
-In that figure, it is evident that while $\yfpush \mu$ completely misses the true distribution, $\ygpush\mu$ precisely captures the tail by learning only the PDF information beyond the quantile value of 150.
+It is also crucial to note that the dynamical structure in the generated extreme events does not come from the Wasserstein regularization alone.
+Rather, it is inherited from the supervised problem: each LR snapshot provides a coarse representation of the corresponding physical state, while the paired LR-HR snapshots over the first 0.5 years provide labeled spatial correspondence.
+The key point is that the distributional information induced by $\nu_0$ is well captured by $\ug$, as can be seen in Fig. \ref{fig:pdf-downscale}.
+In that figure, it is evident that while $\yfpush \mu$ completely misses the true distribution, $\ygpush\mu$ closely matches the tail by learning only the PDF information beyond the quantile value of 150.
 Interestingly, the tail correction provided by $\ygpush\mu$ also improves the representation of the bulk distribution compared to $\yfpush \mu$.
 Overall, these results demonstrate that the $\eta$-map effectively generates unencountered, physically plausible, and extreme scenarios that are consistent with the prescribed PDF information.